the episode

 Kimberly Faith: Right.

 John McLarty: We can appreciate it and show that to others.
+And be thankful for it.

 I didn’t know anything about, you know, really about mercy, like I’ve been studying it.
-But the the lyrics now mean so much more to me after having studied this.
-And I didn’t even understand these lyrics, but now I I kinda do.
-And when, and I just wanna read some of the lyrics.
-It it says, look through the window of your glasshouse.
+But the lyrics now mean so much more to me after having studied this.
+And I didn’t even understand these lyrics, but now I kind of do.
+And when, and I just want to read some of the lyrics.

-Outside outside stand vacant eyes and broken heart, created like you by holy god.
+Outside stand vacant eyes and broken hearts, created like you by Holy God.
 Oh, how very like her you are.
 So before you cast that first stone, remember the glass in your own home.
 In our glass house lives amazing grace, miracle of mercy.
-You know, this is this is it it it it’s it’s so amazing to live in the miracle that we have received so much mercy.

 I was like, wow.
 Where’s this coming from?
 You know?
 And I was all by myself.
 And I was like, well, this is really pretty.

-But how much better would it have been if I had somebody to enjoy it with, to give to give that view?
+But how much better would it have been if I had somebody to enjoy it with, to give that view?
 You know?
-And and that’s mercy.
+And that’s mercy.
 You know?
 God allows us to experience it, but how much better is it when we get to give it away or share it with somebody else?

-Because that’s that is the that is really the the miracle of the fruits of the spirit, really.
-We’re receiving so much that we’re re we rejoice to give away love and joy and peace.
+Because that is really the miracle of the fruits of the spirit, really.
+We’re receiving so much that we rejoice to give away.
+Love and joy and peace.
 Right?
-And so I I don’t I I think, well and just kind of the this other song, remember that wretched place you came from, all those sleepless nights and hopeless dreams, dying slowly, fearing the unknown, then blessed redemption filled your soul.
+And so I don’t think, well and just kind of like this song: remember that wretched place you came from, all those sleepless nights and hopeless dreams, dying slowly, fearing the unknown, then blessed redemption filled your soul.
 Now in God’s mercy, we find no stones, only his heart which welcomes us home.
 In our glass house lives amazing grace, miracle, mercy.

 I had no idea what that even meant, and God gave me that song.
 And I just love that Jesus says, guess what?
 Here’s an attitude.
-If you’ll develop an attitude of mercy because of all the mercy you have received, you’re gonna live in miracles that are gonna blow your mind.
+If you’ll develop an attitude of mercy because of all the mercy you have received, you’re going to live in miracles that are going to blow your mind.

 Hallelujah.
 You have been listening to the Truth in Love podcast with your host, Kimberly Faith.
 To discover more answers to the big questions in life, visit us at gofaithstrong.com.
 Hallelujah.
 You rescued me.